huaxuyu/masscubedocs/content/docs/workflows/parameters.md

 ## Customize parameters

-From the [template](), users can customize the parameters by providing a parameter file.
+From the [template](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/parameters.csv), you can customize the parameters by providing a parameter file.
 The parameter file should be a `.csv` file with the following columns:

 | Parameter            | Value       | Explanation                                                                          |
 | -------------------- | ----------- | ------------------------------------------------------------------------------------ |